piyoki/neovim-server/README.md

 ## TODO

 - Prepare the Wiki
-- Add more customizable feature
+- Add more customizable features
 - Add more advanced usage cases

 ## Reference